spack/spack/lib/spack/docs/build_systems/cudapackage.rst

 Similarly, if your software does not support all versions of the property, you could add ``conflicts`` to your package for those versions.
-For example, suppose your software does not work with CUDA compute capability versions prior to `5.0`.
+For example, suppose your software does not work with CUDA compute capability versions prior to SM 5.0 (``50``).
 You can add the following code to display a custom message should a user attempt such a build:

 .. code-block:: python